openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## In-Scope

-This specification defines the following aspects.
+This specification extends the the OpenID Connect implicit flow with the following aspects.

-### Invocation and Discovery of a Self-Issued OP

-  This specification defines extensions to the OpenID Connect implicit flow how the RP invokes/opens a Self-Issued OP.
-It extends OpenID Connect Discovery to represent the differences from traditional OPs and enable the RPs to discover Self-issued OP's metadata such as authorization endpoint to invoke/open it.
+* **Invocation of a Self-Issued OP**: mechanisms how the RP invokes/opens a Self-Issued OP.

+* **Static and Dynamic Self-Issued OP Discovery**: mechanisms how the RP discovers Self-issued OP's metadata such as authorization endpoint to invoke/open it.
-### RP Registration of supported functionalities

-  OpenID Connect typically leverages a registration of a Client (acting as a RP) with the OP, which pre-establishes functionalities supported by an RP before a request has been made.
-This may be done statically, or may leverage a combination of OpenID Connect Discovery and the OpenID Connect Dynamic Client Registration Protocol.

-  In a model where each End-user is represented by a different, locally-controlled Self-Issued OP instance, Relying Parties typically cannot pre-establish registration with a Self-Issued OP.
-In another model, when all instances of Self-Issued OPs share the same RP registration data, it is possible for the RPs to pre-establish registration with that set of Self-Issued OPs.

-  This specification extends the authentication request with additional dynamic registration techniques.
-Note: need to re-review the section
+* **RP Registration**: mechanisms how the RPs registers metadata such as supported functionalities with the Self-Issued OP.
+Extends [@!OpenID.Registration] with dynamic registration

 ### Additional claims and processing requirements of Self-Issued ID Tokens